NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Logo

 Your team should have a logo!
+Design it in the footprint editor and then create a device called `DECORATIONS` in the `custom` library that contains it.
+You'll need to create a symbol to go along with your new logo, which can just be a box with a `>name` and `>value`.
+The name of the variant should be descriptive of what the decoration is, and feel free to add as many decorations as you like!
+You can see an example of the `DECORATION` device in the `quadparts_prebuilt` library.

-Design it and then create a package in Eagle that contains it.
-Use the techniques you learned in Lab 1.
-You may need to generate different versions with different sizes (there’s no way to scale anything in Eagle).
+You may need to generate different versions with different sizes (there’s no way to scale anything in Fusion360).
 If you want to get creative, you can integrate solder mask, silkscreen, and metal into your logo design.
 Checkout the quadcopter logo on the FCB, remote, and battery charger boards:  It uses exposed metal, metal-under-mask, and silksceen.

 ### The Power Supply